 Johne's disease in sheep is an infectious and incurable wasting disease.
 It is caused by the bacteria Mycobacterium paratuberculosis.

-Johne’s disease in sheep is a notifiable disease and must be immediately reported.
-See the reporting animal disease page for instructions if you suspect Johne’s disease is present in sheep.
+- Johne's disease in sheep remains a notifiable disease and must be immediately reported to PIRSA Animal Health.
+See the reporting animal disease page for instructions if you suspect Johne's disease is present in sheep or other species.

 Johne's is an insidious and progressive disease.
 It is not easily detectable and often no clinical signs are evident for the first few years.

-Clinically affected sheep show severe wasting.
+Clinically affected sheep progressively loose weight (wasting).
 Sheep with the clinical signs of the disease usually die or are euthanised within 3 to 8 months.

-The classical clinical signs of Johne’s disease is a distinct ‘tail’ to the mob.
-Cause of death from the disease may not be noticeable initially.
+The classical clinical signs of Johne's disease is a distinct ‘tail' to the mob.
+The slight increase in deaths and wasting from Johne's disease may not be noticeable initially.
 It may be mistaken for sheep already in poor condition through being older in age or having internal parasite burdens.

 Infected sheep may carry and spread the disease without ever showing clinical signs.
 Healthy looking animals can be shedding the bacteria for a considerable length of time prior to them becoming clinically affected.
 This is as a result of the long incubation period.